microsoft/pyright/docs/typed-libraries.md

 # Typing Guidance for Python Libraries

-Python has become popular over the past several years, and much of this popularity can be attributed to the rich collection of Python libraries available to developers.
+Much of Python’s popularity can be attributed to the rich collection of Python libraries available to developers.
 Authors of these libraries play an important role in improving the experience for Python developers.
 This document provides some recommendations and guidance for Python library authors.

 These recommendations are intended to provide the following benefits: